feincms/feincms3/docs/index.rst

 .. note::
    This documentation uses Python 3's keyword-only syntax in a few places.

-Python 2 does not support keyword-only arguments, but keyword usage is still enforced in feincms3.
+   While Python 3 is strongly recommended feincms3 still supports Python
+   2. Keyword-only usage is enforced by function wrappers for now.

 First steps